Research Group Leader Junior

-We focus on how different environmental and endogenous signals are integrated into the subcellular dynamics and polar localisation of transporters for plant hormone auxin.
-We expect to get a deeper knowledge on plasticity of plant responses to environmental cues.
+We focus on how different environmental and endogenous signals are integrated into the subcellular dynamics coordinating vesicular trafficking and polar localisation the PIN auxin efflux carriers as one of the aspects of subcellular routing.
+From our investigations, we expect to gain a deeper knowledge on plasticity of plant responses to environmental cues.

 1. Biochemical characterization of PIN auxin transport complex

 Insight into the plasma membrane topology of PINs.

 Insight into structure-function relationships of PIN structural domains.

 Identification of molecular players regulating vesicular transport in plants also upon stress.

 Insights into how gravity and light perception is initiated into regulation of subcellular dynamics and how plants process those bits of information to subsequently modify their development.

 3. Insights into strigolactone signalling and its impact on root development:

 Genetic studies to elucidate the molecular mechanism of action of the strigolactones in the root.